dladams/vdcoldbox/README.md

 The above talk includes estimates of field strength and electron lifetime for some of these runs.
 The second set of CRP2 data were taken after repairing problems causing many dead channels.

+### CRP bottom run periods

+Data was taken with CRP4 qnd CRP5 in 2023.
+One such run o 20616.

 ### More to come...